 Let's help Butch (and each other)

+Rakes IN or OUT of the bunkers?
 Ask members where you should place the rake after a bunker shot and you’ll probably get a variety of answers.
-While this debate rages on and there’s no clear answer, it’s best for us to leave leave rakes in the middle of the bunker parallel to the line of play (see image below).
+While this debate rages on and there’s no clear answer, it’s best for us to leave leave rakes in the middle of the bunker parallel to the line of play (see image).
 Keeping rakes in the bunker helps our maintenance staff save time.
 Keeping rakes away from the edges of bunkers helps members avoid awkward and extra penal lies.
 Let’s help each other out and be mindful of how we rake and leave bunkers for the golfers behind us!